cakrx/dagma/README.md

 # DAGMA: Faster and more accurate structure learning with a log-det constraint

-Understand and re-implement the following paper:
+Understand and re-implement the following paper: also create a new branch with additional functionality.

 [1] Bello K., Aragam B., Ravikumar P. (2022).
 [DAGMA: Learning DAGs via M-matrices and a Log-Determinant Acyclicity Characterization][dagma].
 [NeurIPS'22](https://nips.cc/Conferences/2022/).